PureStorage-OpenConnect/pure-fb-openmetrics-exporter/README.md

 Depending on the target array, scraping for the whole set of metrics could result into timeout issues, in which case it is suggested either to increase the scraping timeout or to scrape each single endpoint instead.

-### Prometheus configuration examples

-The [config](config) directory provides a couple of Prometheus configuration examples that can be used as the starting point to build your own solution.

 ### Usage example

 In a typical production scenario, it is recommended to use a visual frontend for your metrics, such as [Grafana](https://github.com/grafana/grafana).
 Grafana allows you to use your Prometheus instance as a datasource, and create Graphs and other visualizations from PromQL queries.
 Grafana, Prometheus, are all easy to run as docker containers.